How To Use A Squat Rack

 Without a power rack, heavy squats, lunges and overhead work would be impossible, simply because the user won’t be able to get the loaded bar into position to start with!

-Don’t forget to share this how to use a squat rack guide with your friends.
+If you’ve learned something from this how to use a squat rack guide, don’t forget to share it with your friends.